openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Identify data collection participants
 +++++++++++++++++++++++++++++++++++++

 As coordinator, you will identify the persons who may be involved in the data collection.
-You should set up minimum qualifications for participating in the data collection, such as familiarity with the landscape, previous experience, etc.
+You should set up minimum qualifications for participating in the data collection, such as familiarity with the landscape and previous experience.

 -   What qualifications do you think are important?
 -   What qualifications are essential, and which would be nice to have?
 -   How can you build capacity within your organization for data collection?

-As coordinator, you will record names and contact information of all the participants in the data collection and training.
+As coordinator, you will record names and contact information of all participants in data collection and training.

 Here's a template: